 Charting a new course for pancreatic disease Learn more

 The Brenden-Colson Center for Pancreatic Care is a patient centric hub for clinical and research programs that focus on three main areas essential for alleviating suffering from pancreatic diseases: Early Detection, Advanced Therapy, and Quality of Life.
-The heart of the program is a close collaboration among five program leaders in a "center-without-walls" that connects clinical activities to laboratory research.
+The heart of the program is a close collaboration among seven program leaders in a "center-without-walls" that connects clinical activities to laboratory research.

 From this foundation, we continue to expand our network of collaborators, partners, and patients to enable us to make the leaps necessary to improve patient care.